liufangbaishikele/Soybean_rhizosphere_microbiome/Cultivar_circular_tree.md

     from Bio import Phylo
 ImportError: No module named Bio
   ```
   * It indicate that biopython module is not installed.
-To check if this is the problem, run python command ``import Bio``
+To check if this is the problem, run python command ``import Bio``, it told me that I do not have biopython module.
+So install biopython through anaconda by ``conda install -c anaconda biopython``
   * Now if I type ``python graphlan.py`` it just output information of usage and too few arguments.
   * Now installation are done and we are ready for build tree and produce annotation file.